Looking for renting a scooter in Barcelona? Awesome, yet how does it actually work? What options are there, and what should you know beforehand?

 So basically, where to book or rent from?

-Long answer: Here is an overview of different companies for scooter rental in Barcelona. (including prices)
+Here is an overview of different companies for traditional scooter or Electric scooter rental in Barcelona. (including prices)

 Cooltra has several offices around town and also has bikes for rent.